openeventdata/mordecai/README.md

 ![](paper/mordecai_geoparsing.png)

 Full text geoparsing as a Python library.
-Extract the place names from a piece of text, resolve them to the correct place, and return their coordinates and structured geographic information.
+Extract the place names from a piece of English-language text, resolve them to the correct place, and return their coordinates and structured geographic information.

 Example usage
 -------------